as8878/MovieAppWithJetpack/README.md

 ## Description

-This sample application exhibits the use of the following libraries and features:
+This application exhibits the use of the following libraries and features:

 - [Compose](https://developer.android.com/jetpack/compose): Declarative UI framework
 - [Material design](https://material.io/design)